 Do you hear a hissing or roaring sound in your home or around your yard?
 It could be the sound of gas escaping through a leak or crack in a pipe.
 The noise won’t go away on its own, and it’s crucial to take immediate action if gas is leaking.

 When you notice signs or smells of a gas leak, promptly call your local gas company.
-If there’s a very strong smell or you can hear the gas escaping, dial 911 and leave the premises.
-You should also:
+If there’s a very strong smell or you can hear the gas escaping, leave the premises and dial 911.